Originally written on June 3, 2016. Content was updated August 1, 2019.

 With constant change being the norm in marketing and business, one thing remains the same: the need for marketing research.
-Marketing research helps organizations identify opportunities and evaluate business decisions using data.
-In short, the marketing research process is the backbone of informed business decisions.
+Marketing research is a helpful tool for organizations to better identify marketing strategies and evaluate business decisions using data.
+Just as you wouldn’t go on vacation without making any plans, you shouldn’t design marketing strategies without backing them with research and data.
+In short, the marketing research process is the backbone of informed business and marketing decisions.

 1. Define the Problem or Opportunity